Reputation

 Keyword Research for YouTube Videos

 The primary focus of keyword research is your main keyword.
 For example, if you’re making a product review video for a camera, the camera’s make and model plus the word “review” form your main keyword.
+Likewise, if you’re making a recipe video, the recipe title is your main keyword.
+This needs to be included throughout your content, including:

 • Title